Socialism and LGBTQ rights: Homophile movement and socialism in the United States

 In 1951, the Socialist Party of America was close to adopting a platform plank in favor of gay rights, with one article in the Youth Socialist Party press supporting such a move.
 African American socialist and civil rights activist Bayard Rustin was arrested in Pasadena, California, in 1953 for homosexual activity with two other men in a parked car.
 Originally charged with vagrancy and lewd conduct, he pleaded guilty to a single, lesser charge of "sex perversion" (as consensual sodomy was officially referred to in California then) and served 60 days in jail.
 This was the first time that his homosexuality had come to public attention.
 He had been and remained candid about his sexuality, although homosexuality was still criminalized throughout the United States.
 In 1957, Rustin and Martin Luther King Jr. began organizing the Southern Christian Leadership Conference (SCLC).
 Many African American leaders were concerned that Rustin's sexual orientation and past Communist membership would undermine support for the civil rights movement.
 U.S. Representative Adam Clayton Powell Jr., who was a member of the SCLC's board, forced Rustin's resignation from the SCLC in 1960 by threatening to discuss Rustin's morals charge in Congress.

 A few weeks before the March on Washington for Jobs and Freedom in August 1963, Senator Strom Thurmond railed against Rustin as a "Communist, draft-dodger, and homosexual", and had the entire Pasadena arrest file entered in the record.
 Thurmond also produced a Federal Bureau of Investigation photograph of Rustin talking to King while King was bathing, to imply that there was a same-sex relationship between the two.
 Both men denied the allegation of an affair.
 Rustin was instrumental in organizing the March on Washington for Jobs and Freedom on August 7, 1963.
 He drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the podium speakers.
 Eleanor Holmes Norton and Rachelle Horowitz were aides.
 Despite King's support, NAACP chairman Roy Wilkins did not want Rustin to receive any public credit for his role in planning the march.
-Nevertheless, he did become well known.
+Nevertheless, he became well known.
 On September 6, 1963, Rustin and Randolph appeared on the cover of Life magazine as "the leaders" of the March.
 Throughout the 1970s and 1980s, Rustin worked as a human rights and election monitor for Freedom House.
 He also testified on behalf of New York State's Gay Rights Bill.
 In 1986, he gave a speech "The New Niggers Are Gays", in which he asserted:

 Today, blacks are no longer the litmus paper or the barometer of social change.
 Blacks are in every segment of society and there are laws that help to protect them from racial discrimination.
-The new "niggers" are gays. [...]
-It is in this sense that gay people are the new barometer for social change. [...]
+The new "niggers" are gays. ...
+It is in this sense that gay people are the new barometer for social change. ...
 The question of social change should be framed with the most vulnerable group in mind: gay people.